 Executive Director

-Mary is a retired teacher and former Executive Director of the Chaldean Cultural Center.
-Born in Detroit to Chaldean parents who immigrated to the U.S. from Telkeppe, she graduated from the University of Detroit with a B.A. degree with a major in History and received an M.A.
-Degree in School Administration from Eastern Michigan University.
+Mary Romaya is a retired teacher and former Executive Director of the Chaldean Cultural Center.
+Born in Detroit to Chaldean parents who immigrated to the U.S. from Telkeppe, Iraq.
+She graduated from the University of Detroit with a B.A. degree with a major in History and received an M.A.
+Degree in Educational Leadership from Eastern Michigan University.
 Mary worked for 45 years as a professional educator with Warren Woods Public Schools leaving the district in January 2011.
-Mary served on the Board of Directors of the Chaldean Cultural Center since its inception from 2003 until becoming its Executive Director in 2011 though 2017.
+Mary served on the Board of Directors of the Chaldean Cultural Center since its inception from 2003 until becoming its Executive Director in 2011 through 2017.
 She resumed the position of Executive Director in 2025

-Mark is a partner at Ernst & Young LLP.
+Mark Mukhtar is a partner at Ernst & Young LLP.
 He is a licensed CPA and specializes in International Tax.
 He has spent the last 30 years in the public accounting arena servicing a wide variety of clients ranging from smaller owner operated businesses to large multinational organizations.
-He has also held a number of leadership positions with the firm.
-Mark has held a number of board positions over the last number of years.
+He has held a number of leadership positions within the firm.
+Mark has also held a number of board positions over the years.
 He was the Athletic Booster Club president for Notre Dame Prep from 2019 to 2021.
-Currently he serves on the Board of Directors for Great Oaks Country Club as a finance committee and strategic committee member.
-He will be assuming the Treasurer role at Great Oaks in 2023.

-Wafa is an IT Executive (retired) at Ford Motor Company.
-Wafa’s 35-year career at Ford included managing and directing global IT teams from Americas, Europe, and Asia in delivering major IT applications in Manufacturing, Product Development, Marketing, Sales and Service, Finance and Human Resources.
-In addition to her job responsibilities, Wafa mentored and coached future leaders in IT at Ford and recruited talent from universities country wide.
-She is currently part-time consultant and chairman of the Business and IT school Advisory Board at Lawrence Technological University.
-She earned a Master’s in Business Administration at University of Detroit Mercy while working at Ford.
+Wafa Bunney is an Information Technology (IT) Executive (retired) at Ford Motor Company.
+Wafa’s 35-year career at Ford included leading global IT teams from Americas, Europe, and Asia in delivering major IT programs Manufacturing, Product Development, Marketing, Sales and Service, Finance and Human Resources.
+In addition to her job responsibilities, Wafa recruited, mentored and coached future IT leaders for Ford.
+She is currently working part-time as a finance/HR manager at a local small business, board member in the Business and IT school Advisory Board at Lawrence Technological University, and a vice chair of the Chaldean Cultural Center Board.
+Wafa has a BS in Computer Science from LTU and an MBA from the University of Detroit Mercy.

 Board Member